 The goal symbols InputElementXMLTag and InputElementXMLContent describe how Unicode characters are translated into input elements that describe parts of XML initialisers.
-These input elements are consumed by the syntactic grammars described in Sections 10.1.4 and 10.1.5.
+These input elements are consumed by the syntactic grammars described in sections 10.1.4 and 10.1.5.

-The lexical grammar is not strict and allows characters which may not form a valid XML initialiser.
-The syntax and semantics described in the syntactic grammar verify that the final initialiser is well formed XML.
+The lexical grammar allows characters which may not form a valid XML initialiser.
+The syntax and semantics described in the syntactic grammar ensure that the final initialiser is well formed XML.

-Unlike in string literals, the back-slash (\) is not a treated as the start of escape sequence inside XML Initialisers.
+Unlike in string literals, the back slash (\) is not treated as the start of an escape sequence inside XML initialisers.
 Instead the XML entity references specified in the XML 1.0 specification should be used to escape characters.
-For example, the entity ' can be used for a single-quote ('), " for a double-quote (''), and < for less-than (<).
+For example, the entity reference ' can be used for a single quote ('), " for a double quote ("), and < for less than (<).

-The left-curly ({) and right-curly (}) are used to delimit expressions that may be embedded in tags or element content to dynamically compute portions of the XML initialiser.
+The left curly brace ({) and right curly brace (}) are used to delimit expressions that may be embedded in tags or element content to dynamically compute portions of the XML initialiser.
 The curly braces may appear in literal form inside an attribute value, a CDATA, PI, or XML Comment.
-In all other cases, the character entity { must be used to represent the left-curly ({} and the character entity } must be used to represent the right-curly (}).
+In all other cases, the character reference { must be used to represent the left curly brace ({) and the character reference } must be used to represent the right curly brace ({)).